madsbuch/blog/_posts/2014-10-01-three-pillars-of-software-development.md

 ### Implementation
 The implementation is, usually, the well known part.
-Following is a suggestion for some code that implements theie specification.
+Following is a suggestion for some code that implements their specification.
 So far, though, you only have my word that what I have expressed is also what is implemented.

 {% highlight java %}